 Students enrolled at other regionally or selected nationally accredited colleges or universities may be permitted to enroll at Amridge University upon written approval of the Vice President of Academic Affairs and Institutional Effectiveness or his or her designee.
 The written approval will also include a specification of courses and/or programs that may be considered for transfer approval from the concurrently enrolled institution after the student has completed his or her program of study at the concurrently enrolled program.
-Additionally, the student must complete and submit an Amridge University Application for Admission and Fee available on the University's MYAMRIDGE PORTAL before concurrently enrolled shall be included in calculating the course load for a concurrently enrolled student.
+Additionally, the student must complete and submit an Amridge University Application for Admission and Fee available on the University's MYAMRIDGE PORTAL before concurrent enrollment is considered.
+All credit courses from all institutions in which the student is currently enrolled shall be included in calculating the course load for a concurrently enrolled student.
 All requirements must be satisfied for a student to earn a degree from this institution.
 For specific information, consult with the Registrar's Office.
 A personal interview with the Vice President of Academic Affairs and Institutional Effectiveness or his or her designee may be necessary before a student is authorized for concurrent enrollment.